silkyanteater/quickparse/README.md

 `--<letters>`
 `--<letters>=<value>`
-`--`: parameters delimiter - after this everything is added as a parameter `-`: if it comes in place of a value for an option the value becomes None, otherwise it's added as a parameter
+`--`: parameters delimiter - after this everything is added as a parameter

 Fine print:
 <letters> means [a-zA-Z] and '-'s not in the first place